 Joe Cantor is a singer/songwriter who writes and plays acoustic/folk music with a blues influence.
 Originally from Los Angeles, he grew up in a diverse family full of musicians.
 He started out playing bass then taught himself guitar.
 In Jr. High and High School he spent most of his time playing out of garages in rock and punk rock bands.
-Exposed early on to a wide range of musical styles, he sites Bob Dylan, The Band, John Lee Hooker, Hank Williams, Stevie Nicks, Band of Horses, and Bob Marley as his biggest influences.
+Exposed early on to a wide range of musical styles, he sites Bob Dylan, The Band, John Lee Hooker, Hank Williams, Stevie Nicks, Band of Horses, Black Sabbath, and Bob Marley as his biggest influences.
 His roots in old and new Los Angeles, New York City, and the woods of Maine as well as many visits and stays in small town America and small town Mexico has also influenced his style.

 Joe’s songs come from a storytelling perspective.
 They are about real life, simple and straightforward yet original and dream-like in their poetically collaged arrangements.
 “3 AM” is about an outcast who sees things that are really there at a certain time; no one believes him when he tries to explain what he saw.